Odunola04/LITA-Project/README.md

 # LITA-Project
-This is my documentation for LITA Project
+This is where i save my documentation for LITA Project while learning Data Analysis with the Incubator Hub.